 Disclaimer: Android Police isn't responsible for any harm to your device - proceed at your own risk.

 This will automatically root, install Busybox, and SuperSU onto your One X, all while you sit back and sip some coffee.
+Here's how to make it happen:

 Getting CyanogenMod builds onto an Android device has always been easy as pie, but who is going to say no to yet another, even simpler method?
 While redesigning the CyanogenMod Downloads page, the CM team recently added a really subtle ability to send downloads straight from the web right into ROM Manager - all with just one click, a-la Chrome to phone or Amazon's 1-click purchasing.